apollographql/rover/docs/source/configuring.md

 ### `--output json`

 If you would like more programmatic control over Rover's output, you can pass `--output json` to any command.
-The JSON structure is very similar to those you may be used to working with from GraphQL APIs, but instead of multiple errors at the top level, there is only one.
+The JSON structure is very similar to those you might be used to working with from GraphQL APIs, but instead of multiple errors at the top level, there is only one.

 #### Minimal JSON examples